Have you ever wondered to what extent the two sides of your body mirror each other?

 Here are some of Ayurveda’s reasons for recommending the left side for sleep:

-- Facilitate lymphatic drainage
+- Facilitates lymphatic drainage from your brain

 - Makes it easier for the heart to pump downhill